MiroHallo/PSI/README.md

-# Parametric Slip Inversion (PSI)
+# Transdimensional Bayesian Fault-slip Inversion
 ***************************************

-  Open-source functions for the Trans-dimensional Bayesian fault slip inversion folowing Hallo and Gallovic (2020).
+  Open-source codes for the Transdimensional Bayesian Fault-slip Inversion (Parametric Slip Inversion, PSI) folowing Hallo and Gallovic (2020).
+The model space is sampled by the Markov Chain Monte Carlo (MCMC) with Parallel Tempering that alows exploration of highly-dimensional model spaces.
+The code is parallelized in Fortran by MPI (CPU) that alows usage of High-Performance Computing (HPC) clusters.

 1 METHODOLOGY
 ===================